This is the first part of our 4-part series “Hip Dysplasia in Dogs”.

-In this part we’ll cover what hip dysplasia is, and what the causes and symptoms of hip dysplasia in dogs are.
+In this part we’ll cover what hip dysplasia is, and what the causes and symptoms of hip dysplasia are.

 Hip dysplasia is a disease that seriously affects the hip joint that attaches a dog’s hind leg to its body.